oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 - Exchange the authorization code for a new set of tokens
 - Abuse the stolen tokens

 The most important takeaway from this scenario is that it runs a new OAuth flow instead of focusing on stealing existing tokens.
-In essence, even if the application finds a token storage mechanism with perfect security, the attacker will still be able to request a new set of tokens.
+In essence, even if the application finds a token storage mechanism that is able to completely isolate the stored tokens from the attacker, the attacker will still be able to request a new set of tokens.
 Note that because the attacker controls the application in the browser, the attacker's Authorization Code flow is indistinguishable from a legitimate Authorization Code flow.

 This attack scenario is possible because the security of public browser-based OAuth clients relies entirely on the redirect URI and application's origin.
 When the attacker executes malicious JavaScript code in the application's origin, they gain the capability to inspect same-origin frames.
 As a result, the attacker's code running in the main execution context can inspect the redirect URI loaded in the same-origin frame to extract the authorization code.